plone/Products.CMFTestCase/Products/CMFTestCase/README.txt

         - The constant 'CMF20' which evaluates to true for CMF versions
           >= 2.0.

+        - The constant 'CMF21' which evaluates to true for CMF versions
+          >= 2.1.

         - The module 'utils' which contains all utils from the ZopeTestCase package as well as additional functions for layer support.